-A 2x3 pin power connector on the server board labeled "ODD/SSD PWR" is designed to provide power to a SATA SSD or SATA optical drive using the supplied power cable.
-SATA signals for one SATA device is cabled from the white 7-pin single port AHCI SATA connector labeled "AHCI_SATA_1" on the server board.
+A 2x3 pin power connector on the server board labeled "ODD/SSD PWR" is designed to provide power to two SATA SSDs or a single SATA SSD and a SATA optical drive.
+Using the supplied power harness, one power lead is routed to the optical drive bay, and two longer power leads are routed to the SSDs.
+SATA signals for one SSD and one optical drive or two SSDs, are cabled from the two white single port AHCI SATA connectors on the server board.